MalloyPower/python-compliance/qualitas-analysis/README.md

 You should end up with 51 directories and about 4.8G of files.

 Edit qualitas.py, and change the variable _CORPUS_ROOT to be your QDIR.
-If you now run qualitas.py it should print this out:
+If you now run qualitas.py it should print out your directory:

        python3 qualitas.py